Gain critical insights by using ctDNA testing with exquisite sensitivity

 Purpose-built technology for oncologists, developed by pioneers of cancer research

 Haystack MRD was developed by researchers who understand the importance of providing accurate data for confident treatment decisions.
-Our ctDNA testing uncovers the insights you need to make earlier and more confident decisions for cancer treatment when answering patients’ most pressing postsurgery questions:
+Our ctDNA testing uncovers the insights you need to make confident decisions compared to traditional methods for cancer treatment when answering patients’ most pressing postsurgery questions:

 Did my treatment work?